-Results and Consideration of 2011 Shareholder Say-on-Pay Vote
+Results and Consideration of 2014 Shareholder Say-on-Pay Vote

-At the Annual Meeting of Shareholders held on May 10, 2011, approximately 99.2% of the shareholders who voted on the triennial "Say-on-Pay" proposal approved the compensation of our then-NEOs.
+At the Annual Meeting of Shareholders held on May 8, 2014, over 99% of the shareholders who voted on or abstained with respect to the triennial "Say-on-Pay" proposal approved the compensation of our then-NEOs.

-As described further above under proposal 3, in light of this vote outcome, as well as the Committee's ongoing program evaluation, the Committee views its 2013 decisions regarding various aspects of the compensation program as consistent with the overall philosophy and structure of the program that has been supported by our shareholders.
+In light of this vote outcome, which was considered by the Committee in its first meeting following the 2014 Annual Meeting, as well as the Committee's ongoing program evaluation, the Committee views its 2014 decisions regarding various aspects of the compensation program as consistent with the overall philosophy and structure of the program that has been supported by our shareholders.
+As a result, the Committee did not make any changes to the executive compensation program for 2014 or subsequent years that were based specifically on the results of our 2014 Say-on-Pay vote.

-In addition, a majority of the shareholders who voted on the frequency for future "Say-on-Pay" votes at the 2011 Annual Meeting of Shareholders approved a triennial advisory vote.
-In alignment with the shareholder vote, an advisory vote on the Company's NEO compensation is being submitted to shareholders for vote at the Annual Meeting and is expected to be presented to shareholders again in 2017, at which time we also expect to hold the next required vote on the frequency of Say-on-Pay votes.
+A majority of the shareholders who voted on the frequency for future "Say-on-Pay" votes at the 2011 Annual Meeting of Shareholders approved triennial advisory Say-on-Pay votes.
+In alignment with the shareholder recommendation, an advisory vote on the Company's NEO compensation is submitted to shareholders for vote at every third Annual Meeting; the next advisory Say-on-Pay vote is expected to be held in 2017, at which time we also expect to hold the next required vote on the frequency of future Say-on-Pay votes.